Agricultural Literacy Curriculum Matrix

-- If all the totals are not the same, ask students to discuss possible reasons for the discrepancy (weights and costs may have been rounded up or down).
+- If all of the totals are not the same, ask the students to discuss possible reasons for the discrepancy. (weights and costs may have been rounded up or down)

-- For each type of produce ask student groups to research how US farmers measure the yield of the products per acre in at least one work station and share with the other student groups.
+- Assign each group one type of produce to research how US farmers measure the yield of the products per acre, and have them share with the other student groups.
 For example, farmers measure the number of bushels of harvested wheat per acre.

 Activity 2: Measurement Shopping